Sky Garden London: Accessibility Review

 Collage of 2 images with a view from the Sky Garden looking out across London and Jennie posed in front of the entrance sign.

-Accessibility Features at the Sky Garden
+Accessibility Features at the Sky Garden (& Sensory Notes)

 Sky Garden has several features designed to make the visit inclusive:

-• Step-free access throughout the main garden and terraces
+• Step-free access: throughout the main garden and terraces

-• Smooth pathways suitable for mobility scooters and wheelchairs
+• Smooth pathways: suitable for mobility scooters and wheelchairs

 Jennie sat in front of skyline views at the top of the Sky Garden.
 View looking out across the city.

-How to Get There
+How to Get To Sky Garden London

 Tube: